At this time of year, my husband and I always look forward to poring through gift catalogs that come in the mail.

-- Just $35 can buy 10 times that amount in life-saving medicines.
+- Just $25 can buy nearly 10 times that amount in life-saving medicines.

 - Garden seeds will grow into a harvest that can sustain a family.

 As you look for ways to stir compassion in your children’s hearts, here’s a related writing activity to try.
-Whether or not you’re able to participate in compassionate giving, this Christmas writing prompt will get your kids thinking about what it would be like to receive a gift when you have little or nothing of your own.
+Whether or not you’re able to participate in compassionate giving, this Christmas writing prompt will get your kids thinking about what it would be like to receive a gift little or nothing of your own.

 - Visit the Compassion or World Vision website and read about several children who need sponsors.
 Choose one as the basis for your story.